firatmikyaz/javascriptChallenges/Js-Fundamentals-Part-1/content.md

 5. Based on the variables you created, create a new variable 'description' which contains a string with this format: 'Portugal is in Europe, and its 11 million people speak portuguese'

+## LECTURE: LECTURE: Strings and Template Literals

+### Your tasks:

+1. Recreate the 'description' variable from the last assignment, this time using the template literal syntax